 Business process automation (BPA) is a method for organizations to simplify their core processes using a platform.
 With BPA and intelligent automation, organizations can reduce their reliance on human intervention by automating a range of repetitive tasks.

 As organizations get bigger, there are more people, teams, departments, and tasks to coordinate.
 Relying on people and checking on them later leads to issues and magnifies small mistakes.
 This can cause significant problems.

 Compared to a simple task management platform, BPA helps you create, control, and manage complex workflows at scale.
 The strategy centralizes all of the processes that churn through your organization into one portal.

 Here are some commonly automated tasks within a workflow:

-McKinsey cites automation as a key digital transformation tool ready to unleash the untapped potential of your strongest team members.
+McKinsey says automation can help unleash the untapped potential of your best team members in digital transformation.
 By freeing them from manual tasks, they can focus on more revenue-generating activities that drive company growth.
-In fact, the researchers at McKinsey project that automating tasks like those above can yield a 20-25% gain in productivity across your organization.
+The researchers at McKinsey predict that automating tasks can increase productivity by 20-25% in your organization.

 How?
 In general, business process automation helps organizations: